 Minimally invasive lumbar discectomy is also known as endoscopic percutaneous disc removal.
 It is a minimally invasive procedure that makes small incisions on the skin to access the spine and remove a herniated disc that is compressing the spinal nerve.

-Microdiscectomy, also known as microdermabrasion surgery or endoscopic disc decompression surgery, treats conditions like Sciatica, herniated disc, degenerative disc disease, etc., by removing the trouble-causing disc.
+Microdiscectomy, also known as microdermabrasion surgery or endoscopic disc decompression surgery, treats conditions like sciatica, herniated disc, degenerative disc disease, etc., by removing the disc that is causing trouble.

 Endoscopic decompression surgery is an invasive procedure that helps to treat a wide range of spinal conditions caused by nerve compression.
 However, it is an appropriate option for severe and recurring cases of spinal nerve compression.
 However, for milder cases, one can safely opt for non-surgical alternatives.
-Here are a few popular non-surgical options for endoscopic decompression-
+Here are a few popular non-surgical options for endoscopic decompression surgery in India:

 Steroid injections are an excellent alternative for endoscopic decompression to deal with spinal pain and discomfort due to nerve compression.